-- a) For workers coming from outside, special transportation facility may be arranged without any dependency on the public transport system. - b) These vehicles should be allowed to work only with 30-40% passenger capacity. - c) Medical insurance for the workers as required under relevant regulations. - d) There should be total ban on non-essential visitors at sites. - e) Avoid biometric attendance for some time.
-Biometric machine should be covered with waste plastic and packed with cello tape, after sanitising. - f) The seating arrangement of the waiting area needs to be changed.
-Maximum 4 chairs maintaining a distance of 1.5 meter to be placed in the waiting area.
-All side tables will be removed. - g) All the magazines will be removed from the waiting area in order to maintain hygiene and to avoid contact between two people. - h) All the switchboards near the waiting area will be covered with plastics and packed.
+- a) For workers coming from outside, special transportation facility may be arranged without any dependency on the public transport system. - b) These vehicles should be allowed to work only with 30-40% passenger capacity. - c) Medical insurance for the workers to be made mandatory. - d) There should be total ban on non-essential visitors at sites. - e) Avoid biometric attendance for next 3 months